filecoin-project/lotus-docs/content/en/kb/index-provider/index.md

 ## Become an index provider

 New Storage Providers who initialized with v1.15.1 or greater will have the new CARv2 indexing format and can [announce](#bulk-index-announcement) their indices after sealing their first storage deal.
-Existing Storage Providers initilized before v1.15.1 will need to follow the [one-off migration](#one-off-migration) guide to enable the indexing integration.
+Existing Storage Providers initialized before v1.15.1 will need to follow the [one-off migration](#one-off-migration) guide to enable the indexing integration.

 ### One-off migration